sguox002/leetcode/leetcode-all.md

 ### dp dealing with array partitions
 generally dealing with subsequence or subarray and divide into k groups to get max/min scores.

+<<-1043	Partition Array for Maximum Sum    		66.4%	Medium
+partition into subarray of length <=k. after partitioning, the subarray's value all become the max in the subarray, return the largest sum.
+- dp, dp[i] represent the max sum for length i. current element can bind to previous k-1 elements. very similar to min difficulty in job scheduling.
+->>

 <<-1105	Filling Bookcase Shelves    		57.9%	Medium
 given book height and width in order, and bookshelf width. find the min height.